weiguangcui/Gadget4/documentation/11_migration.md

   start with an upper case character.
 Global variable names are nouns, with words separated by mixed lower/upper case characters, and contain no underscores.
-Use abbreviations that are clear, e.g. NumForceCalculations.
+Use abbreviations that are clear, e.g. `NumForceCalculations`.
 If you have to use a global variable in your own code class or module, try to restrict its scope to the classes or files of your module through appropriate declarations.